MSpranab/4bit_adder_subtractor/README.md

 The diagram (b) show the internal circuitry of the one bit full adder which is having 3 input ports(a,b,cin) and 2(cout,sum) output ports.
-* The gate used in the diagram a,b are:-
+* The gates used in the diagram a,b are:-
 1. xor 3.or
 2. and
 * boolean equations for full adder:-